tmichniewski/MiniSpark/README.md

 val newPerson3: Dataset[PersonWithGreeting] = person ++ addFullNameAndGreeting
 ```

 This is the core concept to shape Spark applications and express them as composition of such `Transform`s.
-Please
+Please note
-notice, that such `Transform`s are self-existing entities which might be stored as values and passed within the
+that such `Transform`s are self-existing entities which might be stored as values and passed within the application,
-application, while standard `Dataset` methods have always be connected to the
+while standard `Dataset` methods have always to be connected to the `Dataset` they are called on, and as a consequence
-`Dataset` they are called on, and as a consequence they cannot be reused or stored.
+they cannot be reused or stored.

 ## Dataset implicit operators